June Wyndham Davies: Life and career

-With a knack for spotting talent, Wyndham Davies gave the young Michael Caine his first chance in theatre, along with early opportunities for Rhys Ifans and Hugh Grant.
-Her inspired casting ideas whilst working for the Drama department at Granada included the suggestion of the late Jeremy Brett for the part of Sherlock Holmes in The Adventures of Sherlock Holmes.
-To this day, Brett is still widely considered to have given the definitive portrayal of Conan Doyle’s detective.
-Wyndham Davies went on to produce the second series: The Return of Sherlock Holmes, as well as The Memoirs of Sherlock Holmes in 1994, and several feature-length television films including: Sherlock Holmes – The Sign of Four, also starring Jenny Seagrove.
+With a knack for spotting talent, Wyndham Davies gave the young Michael Caine his first chance in theatre, along with providing early opportunities for Rhys Ifans and Hugh Grant.
+Her inspired casting ideas whilst working for the Drama Department at Granada included suggesting Jeremy Brett for the title role in The Adventures of Sherlock Holmes.
+Wyndham Davies went on to produce the second series, The Return of Sherlock Holmes, as well as The Memoirs of Sherlock Holmes in 1994 and several feature-length television films, including Sherlock Holmes – The Sign of Four.